aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 ✅ Created skeleton CDK stack in amplify/backend/custom/customLocation directory
 ```

-Before starting to defining resources in the CDK stack you need to add a new dependency to the stack, open the `amplify/backend/custom/customResourceXXXXX/package.json` file in your text editor and replace its content with this:
+Before starting to defining resources in the CDK stack you need to add a new dependency to the stack.
+Open the `amplify/backend/custom/customResourceXXXXX/package.json` file in your text editor and replace its content with this:

 ```json
 {